 The Jolly Roger

 The black flag, with its skull-and-crossbones or similar design, was real.
-Depictions in which it is used by Barbary corsairs, or anybody before about 1690, may not be accurate, but it existed.
+Depictions in which it is used by Barbary corsairs, or anybody before about 1690, may not be authentic; nor are some of the specific versions attributed to individual captains; but it existed.
 What’s less certain is that it was regularly used together with the red “no quarter” flag, which seems to be more strongly associated with the earlier buccaneers.